LNshuti/hsas/README.md

   - As a visitor, I want to understand the purpose of the website immediately upon landing.

 #### 3.2.
 Login Page
-- **Purpose**: Allows users to securely sign in with their credentials or through a third-party Google service.
+Allows users to securely sign in with their credentials or through a third-party Google service.
 - **Key Features**:
   - **Google Sign-In Button**: Positioned at the top for easy access, allowing users to sign in using their Google account.
   - **Email/Password Form**: Traditional sign-in form with input fields for "Email or Username" and "Password".